Comparative Analysis of Interim Measures in the Context of International Arbitration

 - Finally, the law which applies at the seat of the arbitration may confer powers on the arbitral tribunal to grant interim relief.
-For example, where the seat of an arbitration is in England and Wales, section 38 of the Arbitration Act 1996 confers on the tribunal power to make conservatory and other orders in respect of the property.
+For example, where the seat of an arbitration is in England and Wales, section 38 of the Arbitration Act 1996 confers on the tribunal’s power to make conservatory and other orders in respect of the property.

 Interim measures and courts

-The English courts have the power to grant interim measures in support of arbitration under s 44 AA96 of the act.
-The act, by virtue of s 44 (3) – (5) exercises its power wherever it is a matter of urgency[i] or if it is not an urgent case, the parties to the tribunal have permitted the court to do so.
-In any circumstances, the statutory authority of the courts should not be implemented but in where the tribunal has no power or cannot act effectively in a particular time.
+The English courts can grant interim measures in support of arbitration under s.44 AA96 of the act.
+The act, by virtue of s.44 (3) – (5), exercises its power wherever it is a matter of urgency, or if it is not an urgent case, the parties to the tribunal have permitted the court to do so.
+In any circumstances, the statutory authority of the courts should not be implemented, but in cases where the tribunal has no power or cannot act effectively in a particular time.

-The courts, time by time, may refuse to exercise their power if the court realizes that their interference is irrelevant or inappropriate in a case by case assessment.
-So, it seems natural that the different grounds give rise to the different decisions to which a court may exercise its power in Recydia Atik Yonetimi Yenilenebilir Enerji Uretimi Nakliye ve Lojistik Hizmetleri Sanayi ve Ticaret AS v Collins‐Thomas[iv] and refuse to do the same in U&M Mining Zambia Ltd v Konkola Copper Mines.
-They are cases that investigate the relevance or appropriation of judicial intervention, for instance, we can highlight Mobil Cerro Negro Ltd v Petroleos de Venezuela or Econet v Networks where there was no connection with their jurisdiction.
+The courts, time by time, may refuse to exercise their power if the court realizes that their interference is irrelevant or inappropriate in a case-by-case assessment.
+So, it seems natural that the different grounds give rise to the different decisions to which a court may exercise its power in Recydia Atik Yonetimi Yenilenebilir Enerji Uretimi Nakliye ve Lojistik Hizmetleri Sanayi ve Ticaret AS v Collins‐Thomas and refuse to do the same in U&M Mining Zambia Ltd v Konkola Copper Mines.
+They are cases that investigate the relevance or appropriation of judicial intervention.
+For instance, we can highlight Mobil Cerro Negro Ltd v Petroleos de Venezuela or Econet v Networks, where there was no connection with their jurisdiction.

-The other surplus of the court’s powers is the specific circumstances of the case, it is particularly relevant for the courts, with due regard to the scheme of the AA96, to find whether or not the tribunal is constituted or is able to implement its power effectively as was mentioned in the Supreme Court decision of AES v UST.
+The other surplus of the court’s powers is the specific circumstances of the case.
+It is particularly relevant for the courts, with due regard to the scheme of the AA96, to find whether or not the tribunal is constituted or is able to implement its power effectively as was mentioned in the Supreme Court decision of AES v UST.

 Interim measures and emergency arbitrators

 Most leading arbitral institutional rules now contain provisions that allow for the appointment of an emergency arbitrator.
 This mechanism is intended to fill the vacuum between the making of the arbitration agreement and the constitution of the tribunal.

-As an alternative to an application for expedited formation, and unless otherwise agreed, prior to the formation of the tribunal, a party may, in the case of emergency, apply to the LCIA Court for the immediate appointment of a temporary sole arbitrator under Article 9B.
-The LCIA will determine the application as soon as possible and if granted, the LCIA Court will appoint an emergency arbitrator within three days of receipt of the application, or as soon as possible thereafter.
+As an alternative to an application for expedited formation, and unless otherwise agreed, prior to the formation of the tribunal, a party may, in the case of emergency, apply to the LCIA Court for the immediate appointment of a sole temporary arbitrator under Article 9B.
+The LCIA will determine the application as soon as possible, and if granted, the LCIA Court will appoint an emergency arbitrator within three days of receipt of the application or as soon as possible thereafter.

 The order or award of an Emergency Arbitrator (except any order for an adjournment to the arbitral tribunal of any part of a claim for interim relief) may be confirmed, discharged, varied, or revoked by the arbitral tribunal when formed.

-The ICC Rules 2017 also include provisions allowing the appointment of an emergency arbitrator to deal with applications for urgent interim or conservatory measures (“emergency measures”) before the constitution of a tribunal.
+The ICC Rules, 2017, also include provisions allowing the appointment of an emergency arbitrator to deal with applications for urgent interim or conservatory measures (“emergency measures”) before the constitution of a tribunal.

 As mentioned earlier, either the court, arbitral tribunal or emergency arbitrator has the power to grant interim measures depending on the specific situation of the case.
-Today, many believe that courts and the arbitral tribunals have concurrent jurisdiction to grant interim measures in international arbitration.
+Today, many believe courts and arbitral tribunals have concurrent jurisdiction to grant interim measures in international arbitration.

-The AA96 has presumed that the court exercises its power and grants interim measure only where the tribunal lacks the power, or it is unable to act effectively for the time (s 44(5)).
-The instance could be wherever the case is urgent (s 44(3)) or it is not one of urgency, but the tribunal permission or the parties’ written agreement exists.
-Therefore in some particular circumstances, both the courts and arbitral tribunals are legally empowered to grant the interim measure and it depends on the applicant to select one.
+The AA96 has presumed that the court exercises its power and grants interim measures only where the tribunal lacks the power or it is unable to act effectively for the time (s.44(5)).
+The instance could be wherever the case is urgent (s.44(3)) or it is not one of urgency, but the tribunal permission or the parties’ written agreement exists.
+Therefore, in some particular circumstances, both the courts and arbitral tribunals are legally empowered to grant the interim measure, and it depends on the applicant to select one.

-In Model Law jurisdictions, according to Article 17 J courts have the same power of issuing an interim measure in relation to arbitration proceedings, nonetheless, the courts may be unwilling to intervene if the arbitral tribunal is constituted.
-This is also emphasized in Leviathan Shipping v Sky Sailing Overseas case[vi]
+In Model Law jurisdictions, according to Article 17J, courts have the same power of issuing an interim measure in relation to arbitration proceedings.
+Nonetheless, the courts may be unwilling to intervene if the arbitral tribunal is constituted.
+This is also emphasized in Leviathan Shipping v Sky Sailing Overseas case.

-According to LCIA rules, the power of the Arbitral Tribunal under Article 25.1 shall not prejudice any party’s right to apply to a state court or other legal authority for interim or conservatory measures to similar effect: (i) before the formation of the Arbitral Tribunal; and (ii) after the formation of the Arbitral Tribunal, in exceptional cases and with the Arbitral Tribunal’s authorization, until the final award
+According to LCIA rules, the power of the Arbitral Tribunal under Article 25.1 shall not prejudice any party’s right to apply to a state court or other legal authority for interim or conservatory measures to similar effect: (i) before the formation of the Arbitral Tribunal; and (ii) after the formation of the Arbitral Tribunal, in exceptional cases and with the Arbitral Tribunal’s authorization, until the final award.

-- The notice related requirements and their impact on the capability of the relief (In other words, are ex-parte applications recognized or not)
+- The notice-related requirements and their impact on the capability of the relief (In other words, are ex-parte applications recognized or not)